vega/altair/RELEASING.md

 ## After Releasing

-1. Publish the updated documentation.
-This is manual since it requires write access to [altair-viz/altair-viz.github.io](https://github.com/altair-viz/altair-viz.github.io):

-    uv run task doc-build -- --clean
-    uv run task doc-publish

-2. Double-check that a conda-forge pull request is generated from the updated PyPI package by the conda-forge bot.
+Double-check that a conda-forge pull request is generated from the updated PyPI package by the conda-forge bot.
 This is usually quick, but may take up to several hours: https://github.com/conda-forge/altair-feedstock/pulls